Road back open in Graves Co. after grain truck overturned

 She set the internet on fire this weekend and today we caught up with Jackson native Faith Thigpen as she was being professionally photographed in her blinged out prom jumpsuit.

-Authorities offered few answers after Hernandez was found hanging from a bedsheet Wednesday in his cell in a maximum-security prison in Massachusetts, where he was serving a life sentence for the 2013 slaying of a onetime friend.
+One police officer and the attacker are dead, and a second officer is gravely wounded after an attack in the heart of Paris.

-Authorities offered few answers after Hernandez was found hanging from a bedsheet Wednesday in his cell in a maximum-security prison in Massachusetts, where he was serving a life sentence for the 2013 slaying of a onetime friend.
+One police officer and the attacker are dead, and a second officer is gravely wounded after an attack in the heart of Paris.

-One police officer and the attacker are dead, and a second officer is gravely wounded in what French police call a likely terror attack in Paris.
+Police dashcam video has shed new light on a controversial traffic stop that unfolded along I-95 in March.

-One police officer and the attacker are dead, and a second officer is gravely wounded in what French police call a likely terror attack in Paris.
+Police dashcam video has shed new light on a controversial traffic stop that unfolded along I-95 in March.

 A Crenshaw County teenager missing for more than a year has been found more than a thousand miles away.
 Alissia Freeman came face to face with her family for the first time in more than a year in an emotional reunion.